 College and career readiness.
 In the report, Are They Ready to Work?
 Employer’s Perspectives on Basic Knowledge and Applied Skills of New Entrants to the 21st Century Workforce (2006), a survey of 400 employers revealed that both high school and college graduates were strikingly unprepared for the workplace in the 21st While employers lamented that a large percentage of graduates were not proficient in basic skills such as reading, writing, and math, they were more concerned that graduates could not adequately demonstrate critical thinking/problem solving, creativity/innovation, and teamwork/collaboration.
 The report referred to these competencies as applied skills and employers insisted that they trump basic knowledge and skills such as Reading Comprehension and Mathematics (p.
 9).
 This is not to say that basic skills are not essential, but if students cannot apply these skills in real settings, they cannot thrive within an evolving global economy.

 Inclusive learning environment.
-Not all students (or staff) feel valued within a school community.
-Students with disabilities and ELL students are typically segregated to the basement or wings of a building.
-LGBTQ students may be tolerated but they are not fully welcomed.
+There are often be inequities within school environments that leave may students feeling they are not fully included in the learning experience, particularly students with disabilities, English Language Learners, or those who identify as LGBTQ.
 A truly inclusive school community provides a learning environment where students, staff, and families experience themselves as valued members of the community, and they are provided with the resources to realize their full potential.

 Social change.
 The primary purpose of education is to prepare students to be change agents and active citizens within their communities.
 School should provide opportunities for students to engage in critical thinking about real issues affecting their community and to engage in creative and collaborative problem-solving.